kevindelord/swift-style-guide/README.markdown

 ## Code Alignement And Structure

-### Pragma Mark
+### Mark

-The pragma mark should be use as much as possible to actually separate and structure your classes and code within different files.
+The mark should be use as much as possible to actually separate and structure your classes and code within different files.

-The pragma mark should be indented, capitalised and using a separator.
+The mark should be indented, capitalised and using a separator.
 It should describe what the next methods are about.

 **Preferred:**
 ```swift